NvChad/nvchad.github.io/docs/config/Custom config.md

 }
 ```

-### Add & Override default highlights
+### Override default highlights

+- This method can also be used to add your own highlight groups too
-- Make sure the highlight group you use is defined in the base46 repo
+- Make sure you use a valid highlight group!
 - check your theme at :
 ```shell
 ~/.local/share/nvim/site/pack/packer/opt/base46/lua/hl_themes
 ```
 - Over there, in your theme file ex : onedark.lua, only the variables from base_30 can be used in overriding your custom highlight groups.
 - You can even use hex colors in fg/bg field but its preferred to use variable names ex : blue, darker_black, one_bg etc from your theme file as it'll integrate better.
 - So no need to import a color table etc